stateless-solutions/markdown-content/developer-quickstart.md

 - List Providers: Check available providers using `offerings list`
 - Build Bucket: Start adding providers to your bucket with `buckets create`

+By default, all new accounts are assigned a bucket with three independent providers.
 For a detailed guide on bucket management, read more [**here**](https://app.stateless.solutions/documentation/user-guides/developer-guides/selecting-service-providers).

 ## Send a Request